dhurlburtusa/shortcuts/web_performance/web_performance-notes.md

 ## Fundamentals

 Ultimately, user-perceived performance is the only performance that matters.
 Users prefer, say, a responsive, smooth app that only processes 1,000 database transactions per second, over a choppy, unresponsive app that processes 100,000,000 per second.

+### Responsiveness

+Responsiveness means how fast the system provides outputs (possibly multiple ones) in response to user inputs.